 Students remaining on a waitlist once the class begins must attend the class.
-Students failing to attend the first class meeting ma lose their places on the waitlist.
+Students failing to attend the first class meeting may lose their places on the waitlist.
 Faculty who add students on the first and/or second day of class will give students on the waitlist first priority in the order in which the students are listed on the waitlist.

 For more information, please contact Admissions and Records.

 Registration is available during the first two weeks of the fall and spring semesters.
 Permission to add must be obtained from the class professor.
-The professor supplies each student with a 4-digit add code that allows the student to add the course through mySierra web registration or in person at a campus Admissions and Records office.
+The professor supplies each student with an add code that allows the student to add the course through mySierra web registration or in person at a campus Admissions and Records office.
 All fees must be paid at the time of registration.
 Refer to the website for registration details and deadline dates and times.

 Late Start and Fast Track classes have class-specific add/drop deadlines.
 This information is published in the class schedule and may be accessed by clicking on the CRN (course reference number) and reviewing the "Critical Dates for this Course."